akshayr2021/PowerBI/README.md

 I have created seperate manual tables containing measures
 6. Dim Table has date information within specified dates
    - To create this table, open the power query editor to create a blank query (DateQuery function) and later call this function while creating the Dim Table
+> Text that is a quote
-> Check advanced editor to refer the DAX expression
+ Check advanced editor to refer the DAX expression
 ```